alempaz/genshin-impact-wish-simulator/README.md

 ### This is a somewhat complete text-based(terminal) Genshin Impact Wish Simulator made 100% in Python.
 It contains:
 * Ability to wish in eight different banners = Standard Banner / Tartaglia Rerun Banner / Zhongi Rerun Banner / Eula Banner / Klee Rerun Banner / Kazuha Banner / Ayaka Banner / Everything Banner.
+* Ability to wish in the current weapon banner (Epitome Invocation - 10/08/2021)
 * Can pull (1) Single Pull or (10) Ten Pull.
 * Inventory System.
 * Pity System.
 * Shows the amount of pulls made for each banner.
 * Pull percentages almost 100% similar to the ones in-game.
 * Soft Pity and Hard Pity system.
+* Color Coded Terminal for easy readability.

 ## How To Use